moofoo/nestjs-jsreport-examples/README.md

 git clone https://github.com/moofoo/nestjs-jsreport-examples && cd nestjs-jsreport-examples && yarn && yarn start:dev
 ```

 This repo demonstrates what you can do with the core JSReport libraries programmatically in your own NodeJS apps.
-Neither the JsReport 'Template Studio', their SaaS offerings, or any other SaaS provider, is involveds.
-All templating and report generation is performed locally by the NestJS server, using the JSReport 'renderer core' with the necessary extensions.
+Neither the JsReport 'Template Studio', their SaaS offerings, or any other SaaS provider or external service is involved in creating these reports.

+All templating and report generation is performed locally by the NestJS server, using the JSReport 'renderer core' and the necessary extensions.

 The NestJS implementation is a work in progress.
 If you check back in a week or so, chances are it will be completely different.

-I replicated all of the JSReport "[showcase](https://jsreport.net/showcases/)" reports minus the "PDF Stock Report", due .
-I also did a few of the simpler example reports from the [JSReport Playground](https://playground.jsreport.net/).
+I replicated all of the JSReport "[showcase](https://jsreport.net/showcases/)" showcase reports, except for the "PDF Stock Report".
+I also added a fiew of the example I also did a few of the simple examples from the [JSReport Playground](https://playground.jsreport.net/).

 #